 Prior to \cite{B-Ch-S2001,deL-E-G-E2003}, the notions of linear hypercyclicity and chaos had been studied exclusively for \textit{continuous} linear operators on Fr\'echet spaces, in particular for \textit{bounded} linear operators on Banach spaces (for a comprehensive survey, see \cite{Bayart-Matheron,Grosse-Erdmann-Manguillot}).

-The following extension of \textit{Kitai's ctriterion} for bounded linear operators (see \cite{Kitai1982,Gethner-Shapiro1987}) is a useful shortcut for establishing hypercyclicity for (bounded or unbounded) linear operators without explicitly furnishing a hypercyclic vector as in \cite{Rolewicz}.
+The following extension of \textit{Kitai's criterion} for bounded linear operators (see \cite{Kitai1982,Gethner-Shapiro1987}) is a useful shortcut for establishing hypercyclicity for (bounded or unbounded) linear operators without explicitly furnishing a hypercyclic vector as in \cite{Rolewicz}.

-\begin{thm}[Sufficient Condition for Hypercyclicity {\cite[Theorem $2.1$]{B-Ch-S2001}}]\ \\ Let $X$ be a (real or complex) infinite-dimensional separable Banach space and A be a densely defined linear operator in X such that each power $A^n \ (n \in \N)$ is a closed operator.
+\begin{thm}[Sufficient Condition for Hypercyclicity {\cite[Theorem $2.1$]{B-Ch-S2001}}] \ \\ Let $X$ be a (real or complex) infinite-dimensional separable Banach space and A be a densely defined linear operator in X such that each power $A^n$, $n \in \N$, is a closed operator.
 If there exists a set

 dense in $X$ and a mapping $B:Y\to Y$ such that \begin{enumerate} \item $\forall\, x\in Y:\ ABx=x$ and \item $\forall\, x\in Y:\ A^n x, B^n x \to 0,\ n \to \infty,$ \end{enumerate} then the operator $A$ is hypercyclic. \end{thm}